tinacms/tina.io/content/guides/tina-cloud/getting-started/next-changes.md

 const client = new LocalClient();
 ```

-Inside of the getStaticPaths function we can construct our request to our content-api, when making a request we expect a query or mutation and any variables required, here is an example:
+Inside of the `getStaticPaths` function we can construct our request to our content-api, when making a request we expect a `query` or `mutation` and then `variables` to be passed to the query, here is an example:

 ```js
 client.request(query, {